FEIS

 ADVANCED BEGINNER KSID FEIS COSTUME

-KSID embroidered wrap skirt or circle skirt or KSID School Dress
+KSID embroidered skirt or KSID School Dress

 White poodle socks